Scarlett100/tech257_azure_linux/intro_to_azure/AZURE_BASICS.md

 <br>
 Development and Integration: Services to streamline development workflows and integrate different applications and services.

+For DevOps: For private companies with very granualr security, for example CI/CD or IAC.
 ## What types/categories of services does Azure provide?

 # <center> The Azure Pricing Calculator? </center>